pyvisa/pyvisa/docs/architecture.rst

     These functions also have comprehensive and Python friendly documentation.

-    You only need to access this layer if you want to control certain specific aspects of the VISA library such as memory moving.
+    You only need to access this layer if you want to control certain specific aspects of the VISA library which are not implemented by the corresponding resource class.

  3. High-level: An object-oriented layer.

-    It exposes all functionality using three main clases: `VisaLibrary`, `ResourceManager` and `Instrument`.
+    It exposes all functionality using three main clases: `VisaLibrary`, `ResourceManager` and `Resource` (and derived classes).

+Most of the time you will only need to instantiate a `ResourceManager`.
+For a given resource, you will use the `open_resource` method to obtain the apropriate object.
+If needed, you will be able to access the `VisaLibrary` object directly using the `visalib` attribute.

 It is important to notice that you do not need to import functions from levels 1 and 2, but you can call them directly from the the `VisaLibrary` object.
-Indeed, all level 1 functions are static methods of `VisaLibrary`.
-All level 2 functions are bound methods of `VisaLibrary`.
+Indeed, all level 1 functions are **static methods** of `VisaLibrary`.
+All level 2 functions are **bound methods** of `VisaLibrary`.

 Levels 1 and 2 are implemented in the same package called `ctwrapper` (which stands for ctypes wrapper).
 The higher level uses `ctwrapper` but in principle can use any package.